Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Software Development Methodologies

 Such a partnership may introduce productivity risks for the professional developers, in addition to risks in the scientific development process.
 In this project, the professional development team had to maintain core development timelines and goals for its original stakeholder base, while at the same time developing new features and mechanisms to support the evolving scientific software development.

-One approach to mitigate these issues is the use of an Agile Scrum software development framework~\cite{storer2017bridging,segal2011challenges}, described in Section~\ref{sec:agile}.
-Agile software engineering practices are designed to be flexible to rapidly changing requirements, unlike a traditional Waterfall methodology.
-With a Waterfall engineering approach, the stakeholders and developers establish software requirements at the beginning of the project and then develop to meet those requirements~\cite{waterfall}.
+These issues can be aggravated by traditional software development frameworks such as the ``Waterfall'' approach, wherein the stakeholders and developers establish software requirements at the beginning of the project and then develop to meet those requirements~\cite{waterfall}.
 If the requirements change during the development period, the software is obsolete when delivered.
-To avoid immediate obsolescence in this case, Waterfall developers must correct the requirements and then refactor the software during a release.
-If the requirements change rapidly enough or the refactoring time is too long, software delivery can be indefinitely postponed.
+To avoid this, Waterfall developers must correct the requirements and refactor the software during a release.
+If the requirements change rapidly enough or the refactoring time is too long, software delivery can be disrupted or delayed.

-The Agile framework is designed to mitigate the risks associated with Waterfall engineering practices.
+One approach to mitigate the issues of the Waterfall approach is to instead utilize an Agile Scrum software development framework~\cite{storer2017bridging,segal2011challenges}.
+The Agile software engineering process (described in Section~\ref{sec:agile}) is designed to be flexible to rapidly changing requirements.
 It is an iterative approach to software development, wherein week- to month-long development tasks are favored over large, long-term goals for the end product~\cite{Beck2013ManifestoFA,kane2006Agile}.
 Moreover, the goal of an Agile development effort is to have a releasable product at the end of each short development period, called a ``sprint''.
-In this way, as requirements change, the software is never more than a sprint's duration away from a partially-featured releasable state.
+Thus, as requirements change, the software is never more than a sprint's duration away from a partially-featured releasable state.

-Agile's emphasis on short-term goals might not seem reasonable for large-scale scientific projects that often have long-term science goals on the timescale of decades.
-The key observation in this context is that while the long-term science goals may remain relatively fixed, the requirements for the software that is developed to meet these science goals may change as scientific insights emerge.
-Agile software engineering encourages such incremental progress by organizing development into ``User Stories'', individual tasks created and completed as emergent software requirements are discovered~\cite{kane2006Agile,easterbrook2009engineering}.
+The Agile framework's emphasis on short-term goals might not seem reasonable for large-scale scientific projects that often have long-term science goals on the timescale of decades.
+The key observation in this context is that while the long-term science goals may remain relatively fixed, the requirements for the software that is developed to meet these science goals may change as scientific insights emerge or as personnel change.
+Agile software engineering encourages such incremental progress by organizing development into ``User Stories'', which are individual tasks created and completed as emergent software requirements are discovered~\cite{kane2006Agile,easterbrook2009engineering}.
+While some studies have combined the Agile and Waterfall methods~\cite{schuh2017agile} or utilize nested Agile sprints within a single team~\cite{sutherland2005future}, the use of a single sprint process is typical of Agile practices.